-- unauthorized receipt, possession, concealment, sale, or dispossession of vehicle or implement of husbandry (Okla.
+- unauthorized receipt, possession, concealment, sale, or dispossession of a vehicle or implement of husbandry (Okla.
 Stat. tit.
 47 § 4-103);

-Oklahoma law also criminalizes false declaration of ownership with regard to pawn shops.
+Oklahoma law also criminalizes the false declaration of ownership with regard to pawn shops.
 False claims of ownership at a pawn shop comprise a separate crime unrelated to the Crusher Act other than the fact that each involve false declarations.

 Sales of Vehicles to a “Crusher”

 If you take a car to a crusher and falsely assert that it belongs to you, or show a fake ID in order to falsely assert ownership, you could be convicted of a felony in Oklahoma.
-Making this assertion is punishable by either a prison term as long as five years, a year in the county jail, a fine up to $1000 or incarceration and fines.
+Making this assertion is punishable by either a prison term as long as five years, a year in the county jail, a fine of up to $1,000, or incarceration and fines.
 Okla.
-Stat.
+Stat. tit.
 47 § 592.9.

 In order to protect the crusher, Oklahoma has also enacted a provision that mandates repayment to the crusher by the offender.
-If the offender fails to repay the crusher the full amount received after being notified that the car was stolen, can be convicted of a misdemeanor punishable by up to 6 months in county jail and/or a fine in the amount of $1000.
-Okla.
-Stat.
-47 § 592.9.
+If the offender fails to repay the crusher the full amount received after being notified that the car was stolen, he or she can be convicted of a misdemeanor crime.
+This is punishable by up to six months in jail, a fine of up to $1,000, or both.

-False declaration of ownership could also be charged even if a vehicle were not stolen.
+False declaration of ownership could also be charged even if a vehicle was not stolen.
 If a person falsely claims no liens are held against a vehicle, the person might be charged with the same crime as a person who tries to sell a stolen car to a crusher.

-Free Consultation With a Tulsa Criminal Lawyer
+Free Consultation with a Tulsa Criminal Lawyer